ohseesoftware/laravel-server-analytics/README.md

 {
     public function getMethod(): string
     {
-        return 'TEST';
+        // Set the stored `method` as "TEST" for all requests return 'TEST';
     }
 }

-// AppServiceProvider

-use OhSeeSoftware\LaravelServerAnalytics\Facades\ServerAnalytics;

-public function boot()
-{
-    ServerAnalytics::setRequestDetails(new CustomRequestDetails);
-}
 ```

-With the above example, the `method` variable for every request will be set to "TEST".
+There's a config value, `request_details_class`, which you can set to the FQN of your request details class.
+We will attempt to resolve that class out of the container when logging requests.

 ### Querying Analytics Records